freenas/freenas-docs/userguide/services.rst

 network's performance.
 #endif freenas

 Windows automatically caches file sharing information.
-If you make changes to a SMB share or to the permissions of a volume/dataset being shared by SMB and are no longer able to access the share, try logging out and back into the Windows system.
+If changes are made to an SMB share or to the permissions of a volume/dataset being shared by SMB and the share becomes inaccessible, try logging out and back into the Windows system.
 Alternately, users can type :command:`net use /delete` from the command line to clear their SMB sessions.

 Windows also automatically caches login information.
-If you want users to be prompted to log in every time access is required, reduce the cache settings on the client computers.
+To require users to log in every time access is required, reduce the cache settings on the client computers.

 Where possible, avoid using a mix of case in filenames as this can cause confusion for Windows users. `Representing and resolving